Philippine deer: Behaviour and ecology

-Philippine deer are generally nocturnal, foraging for food (grasses, leaves, fallen fruits and berries) at night.
-During the daytime, they rest in the dense forest thickets.

-The mating season is usually from September to January.
+The mating season of the Philippine deer is usually from September to January.
 During this time, females gather in small groups, composed of at most eight deer; males are drawn to them by the females' pheromones.
 During these intense few months, males are virile, more vocal (to call females), and aggressively solitary.
-As with some other species of deer, one male will defend an area about the size of a football field against any intruding males.
 The two males will huff, scrape the ground and lock antlers.
 Fights do not often lead to bloodshed or death, but hormones are nonetheless heightened at this time.
 Many tense encounters between males result in nothing more than bluff charges, and the loser willingly retreats or is chased off of the boundaries of the territory.
 These boundaries are constantly updated through urinating, defecating in key spots, and rubbing oil scent glands on surrounding plants.
 Any other male setting foot within another's range is seen as a potential threat.

-Once the mating season comes to an end, males will often reconvene into their small bachelor herds.
-However, some male deer may spend time alone, regardless of mating success, before joining any others' company.
-After approximately six months, females give birth to a single fawn with light-colored spots, which will eventually disappear after several weeks.